sophos/PS.Unprotected_Machines/README.md

 This script replaces the previous scripts Unprotected_Machines_EDB_MSP and Unprotected_Machines_Single_Tenant scripts into one script

+v2026.3.10
+No functional changes
+The script will now return to the menu is MSAL is not installed and you are using Entra

 v2025.11.1
 Changed the code looking for \ or / at the end of the file path Added AzureADJoinUsingWhiteGlove to the machines that will be audited